Top Ten 10cc Songs

 # 5- Dreadlock Holiday

-The great grooving track “Dreadlock Holiday” is the first of only two 10cc songs on this list that were released by the band after they spit up.
+The great grooving track “Dreadlock Holiday” is the first of only two 10cc songs on this list released after the band split up.
 The song “Dreadlock Holiday” was released on the band’s 1978 album Bloody Tourists.
-The song was a huge success for the band in Europe as it reached number one on the UK pop charts.
+The song was a huge success for the band in Europe, reaching number one on the UK pop charts.
 It did not do as well in the United States.

 # 4 – The Worst Band In The World